jofas/blog/content/003-mongodump-archive-to-json/index.md

   manual work.
-  I could've changed the backup routine to dump human-readable data and let it run for another three weeks to populate every device with at least one copy of the data, but that would've meant paying for the hosting of a useless shell of a service.
+  I could've changed the backup routine to dump human-readable data and let it run for another three weeks to populate every device with at least one copy of the data, but that would've meant unnecessarily paying for the hosting of a useless shell of a service.

 * *History:*  All the backups together make up a coarsely grained history of the data and the changes that were made to it.